Difference Between MVVM vs MVC

 |Function of Controller||The view has functions on the controller, and the controller does not pass any logic to the model.||The function of view doesn’t have any awareness about the model.|

 Below are the advantages and disadvantages of MVVM vs MVC:

-The key elements of MVVM provide a strong pattern in data binding and it is used to obtain the natural sequence in the platform of XAML.
-It provides segregation space between requests.
+The key elements of MVVM provide a strong pattern in data binding, and it is used to obtain the natural sequence in the platform of XAML.
+It provides a segregation space between requests.
 The testability features are increased in the application.
-In MVC, the components are not dependent on each and provide an isolation unit testing.
+In MVC, the components are not dependent on each other and provide isolation unit testing.
 The internal implementation in MVC can be changed without impacting the other system.
 The modification in any part of the system doesn’t impact the productivity of the entire system.
 MVC support asynchronous methods that help the programmers to execute the code and develop the application very fast.